GovernmentConspiracy/sshproxy/README.md

 4. End the script by pressing `ctrl c`.

 ## Notes
 You can watch what is happening when you run the script by opening `System Preferences > Network > Wi-Fi > Advanced... > Proxies > SOCKS Proxy`, and when you cancel it.
 Check what is your reported IP address before and after running the script.

+The basis of this script is binding `localhost:8080` to a server using a ssh tunnel: `ssh -D {yourSSHServer}`.
+The server does not need SOCKS.
+[More information here.](https://www.systutorials.com/proxy-using-ssh-tunnel/)